In This Apportionment Lottery, the House Always Wins: Proof of Cumulative Rounding

 \end{construction}

 Before we go into the proof, we give in \cref{fig:roundinginterpretation} an interpretation for what it means for each edge in the constructed graph to be rounded up.
 One can easily verify that, under the (premature) assumption that cumulative rounding satisfies marginal distribution, degree preservation, and cumulative degree preservation, the edge weights coincide with the probabilities of each interpretation's event.
 We want to stress that it is not obvious that these descriptions will indeed be consistent for any dependent rounding of the constructed graph, and we will not make use of these descriptions in the proof of \cref{thm:cumulative}.
 Instead, the characterizations will follow from intermediate results in the proof.
 We give these interpretations here to make the construction seem less mysterious.
-We begin the formal analysis of the construction with a sequence of simple observations about the constructed graph (proofs are in \cref{app:cumulativeproofs}). \begin{restatable}{lemma}{lembipartite} The graph produced by \cref{constr} is bipartite. \end{restatable}
+We begin the formal analysis of the construction with a sequence of simple observations about the constructed graph (proofs are in \cref{app:cumulativeproofs}).